spsforks/QB64-Wiki/_ACOS.md

 ## Example(s)

+## Example(s)
-*Example:* Converting a radian angle to its COSine and using that value to find the angle in degrees again using _ACOS:
+ Converting a radian angle to its COSine and using that value to find the angle in degrees again using _ACOS:

 ```vb